uihsnv/python-tutorials/problems/problem-set-0.md

 (1,56,17,"twenty nine")
 Note the string input in the end.

 #2.
-Using the ideas from first problem, write a programme which gives you first N primes
+Using the ideas from first problem, write a programme which gives you first N primes.

 ##Input : (5,10,100)